fakerybakery/simpletts/README.md

 # SimpleTTS

-Run and use TTS models with just a few lines of code.
-Quickly switch between models.
+A lightweight Python library for text-to-speech synthesis that makes it easy to use and switch between different TTS models.

 > [!NOTE]
-> This is a work in progress.
-It's not ready for production use.
+> This project is under active development and APIs may change.
+Not recommended for production use yet.

+## Features

+- 🚀 Simple, intuitive API
+- 🔄 Easy model switching
+- 🎯 Focus on ease of use
+- 📦 Minimal dependencies
+- 🔌 Extensible architecture

-## Usage
+## Quick Start

 ```python
 from simpletts.models.xtts import XTTS